Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 In the \textbf{Fine Phase}, a second batch $\mathcal I_{\text f}=\{i_{1}^{\text f},\dots ,i_{B_{\text f}}^{\text f}\}$ is also drawn from the distribution $P_{\text{pick}}$.
 Similar to the coarse phase, we create a new Gaussian for every index in $i \in \mathcal{I_{\text f}}$:

 where $ \sigma_{\mathrm{fine}} < \sigma_{\mathrm{coarse}}$.
 The smaller perturbation radius focuses on residual high-importance regions that still yield large weights $I(i)$ (and hence a large $P_{\text{pick}}(i)$) after the coarse phase fills the major coverage gaps.
-This allows our method to refine the geometry further with locally placed Gaussians.
+This allows our method to refine the geometry further using locally placed Gaussians.
+See Fig.~\ref{fig:coarse_fine} for a visualization of the coarse–fine proposal phase.

 Finally, all the newly spawned Gaussians are combined to form the birth component $\Theta'_{\text{birth}}$ of the proposal.
 This is combined the current state $\Theta_t$ to yield a full proposal $\Theta'$: